michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0116.md

 - n: the introduction of blood or blood plasma into a vein or artery
 - n: the action of pouring a liquid from one vessel to another
 ### Family
+- transfusion: transfusions+
-transfusion: transfusions+;transfuse: transfused, transfuses, transfusing, transfusion
+- transfuse: transfused, transfuses, transfusing, transfusion
 ### Examples
 - And in between, I deal with blood transfusions.
 - He received blood transfusions to be strong enough to travel to some games, and returned to the hospital after others.